Job openings in Nigel Goldenfeld's group

 Thank you very much for your interest in my group's research.
 I am always interested in hearing from people who wish to join my group, either as a graduate student or as a postdoc.
 Here is what you need to know if you are interested in working with me.

 The first thing is about style of research.
-Mostly what I do ends up being some kind of intellectual death march, because I am not smart enough to suggest easy problems to research.
+Mostly what I do ends up being some kind of intellectual death march, because I am not smart enough to suggest easy problems to research, nor do I want to work on easy problems.
 As a result we work on really hard (but very interesting) problems which usually crash and burn; but occasionally we are able to snatch victory from the jaws of defeat by being lucky or in some cases clever.
 We learn from our mistakes, so our modus operandi is to make as many mistakes as quickly as possible.
-So far, my students and postdocs have learnt a lot by this method, and thus done really well, but this style may not suit everyone.
+So far, my students, postdocs and I have learnt a lot by this method; and my students and postdocs have thus done really well.
+But this adventurous style may not suit everyone.

 The second thing is that there are multiple ways to apply, and so I have tried to organize these below for your convenience.
 Please follow these guidelines carefully as they will save you a lot of time.